 2. Support and guide with taking risks and facing challenges.

 But we don't want to do it for them.
 Here's the difference.
 We want to be their coaches.
 We want to be their support.
 However, we do not want to do it for them.

 If you always do everything for your child.
 If you show them exactly what to do and hold their hand the entire time, they will think you don't have the confidence in them to do it.
 Unfortunately, this also makes them lack confidence in themselves.

-3. Allow them to make mistakes and reflect on their learning.
+3. Allow them to make mistakes and reflect on learning.

-You can help them learn from their mistakes by encouraging them to reflect and think about how can they get better.
+You can help kids learn from mistakes by encouraging them to reflect and think about how they can get better.
 How can they improve with their learning?
 What might they do differently next time?
 Ask them guiding questions to allow them to reflect on their learning.